salesforce/lwc-rfcs/text/0000-scoped-slots-light-dom.md

 </template>
 ```

-- Mixed named slots, one for regular slot and another for scoped slot
+- Mixed named slots, one for regular slot and another for scoped slot that share the same name
 ```html
 // x/parent.html
 <template>